sulli83/milestone_project_1/README.md

 ## Deployment.

 This website was developed using the Cloud9  Interactive Development Environment.
-It was deployed to GITHUB throughout the development process, stage and committing changes as they happened.
+It was deployed to GITHUB throughout the development process, changes were staged and committed as throughout the process.
 The process involved using a Command Line Interface using the terminal in the IDE.
 The commands which were primarily used through this process for this were